PostgreSQL Performance and Querying

 PostgreSQL uses various lock types to ensure that UPDATE operations don't conflict with each other.

-What should teams check first when implementing Lock?
+What should teams check before relying on Lock?